ANCSLEEP BLOG

 Posted by Darian Dozier on Jun 29, 2022 6:27:00 AM

-The days can get so busy, that sometimes you feel like you've gone all day without really talking to your kids or connecting as a family.
+The days can get so busy that sometimes you feel like you've gone all day without really talking to your kids or connecting as a family.
 As kids get older and start participating in extracurricular activities, it can be even harder to find time to connect with them.
-But connecting before bed is really important.
-If your kids had a stressful day, or they are anxious about the following day, then bedtime can be a great place to talk about those feelings so they can get a good night of sleep.
+However, finding time to talk to your kids throughout the day is important.
+If your kids had a stressful day, or they are anxious about the next day, then bedtime can be a great place to talk about those feelings so they can get a good night of sleep.

-It may also provide you some solace to know that you were able to spend quality time with your children and everyone can go to bed on a positive and connected note.
+It may also provide you with some solace to know that you were able to spend quality time with your children, and everyone can go to bed on a positive and connected note.
 Here are some ways to connect with your kids before bed.

 Read More